SCHOOL OF HEALTH SCIENCES

 Official Transcripts for Completion of Baccalaureate Degree

-If you have not yet completed your baccalaureate degree, you can still apply to KGI.
-Please submit an intention to complete your baccalaureate degree with your official transcript.
-Your degree must be completed prior to starting the OTD program.
-An overall GPA of 3.0 and above makes for a more competitive application, but other admission factors will be considered alongside a lower GPA and does not preclude applying at KGI.
+You can still apply if you haven't completed your bachelor's degree yet.
+Just submit an intention to complete your degree along with your official transcript.
+Your degree must be finished before you start the OTD program.
+While an overall GPA of 3.0 or higher makes for a more competitive application, a lower GPA won't prevent you from applying.
+We consider all admission factors.

 Graduate Record Exam (GRE)